 Crusty Classics ~ The Blueprint

 Shane’s Mind – at 29:30min, Taj paints a pretty accurate picture of what Shane Dorian is today – a maniac.
-The footage that follows and what he says about committing to waves of consequence hold true to his ability.
-However it’s how he describes the feeling of going over the falls and taking a beating is what is eerily sinister.
-Most people wouldn’t say taking a beating is part of the fun, yet for Shane it’s what keeps him in check to charge harder and take a different line to everyone else in the line up.
+The footage that follows and what he says about committing to waves of consequence holds true to his ability.
+However, it’s how he describes the feeling of going over the falls and taking a beating is what is eerily sinister.
+Most people wouldn’t say taking a beating is part of the fun, yet for Shane it’s what keeps him in check to charge harder and take a different line to everyone else in the lineup.